grensen/gif_test/README.md

 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_create_inputs_and_train.gif?raw=true)

-Before we go further let's checkout what goodgame can show, the input neurons are red rectangles on the left and express the MNIST samples.
+Before we go further let's checkout what goodgame can show, the input neurons are red rectangles on the left and express the samples.
 Every input neuron is fully connected with a weight to every output neuron on the next layer.
 The weights in green chartreuse show positive values and the reds show negative values.
 The highest or lowest color depends on the highest or lowest weight here and all other weights show colors between.